Colorado Cooper - 1969 2800 CS Euro 2200561 Bare Metal Restoration

 IMG_3776.jpeg

 When I started the project, I realized I wanted to document the build online and ended up going with Facebook mostly because I trusted them to be around for years to come and not lose my photos!
 It has worked out so far.
-I have a little more time these days and since this is definitely my go to E9 resource, I plan on sharing some posts here as well.
+I have a little more time these days and since this is definitely the best go-to E9 resource, I plan on sharing some posts here as well.
 I will make some summary updates here and include periodic links to my Facebook updates for anyone who wants the full detail there.

 Looks like you are well on your way to a fantastic result - Congrats on your efforts!
 Ironically, I am also in Colorado and my family also nicknamed our E9 "Cooper."